Glossary of Terms

 Stunt Doubles

-Members of the cast who perform dangerous stunts, who also resemble the actors.
+Stunt Doubles are members of the cast who perform dangerous stunts and resemble the actors.

 Swing Gang